Tornuz/React-Burger-App/README.md

 ## This project is a Burger building Website having some great options to customize your orders.

    Check it out at https://react-burger-app-a0245.web.app/

+   A web app designed in react using redux

+   Every user can build their own burgers and check their orders.

+   Your account information will be saved on a server safely.

+   You can customize your burger to your needs and add as many orders as you like.

 ## Presentation